ritamganguli/lt_zephir/Zephyr_Scale_Integration_with_LambdaTest_Images_Placeholders.md

 3. A Jira Project key.
 4. A Zephyr Scale Access token.

-[Image: Zephyr Scale Integration Setup]

 **Integrating LambdaTest with Zephyr Scale**

-1\.
-Clone the LambdaTest Zephyr Scale GitHub repository and navigate to the cloned directory:
+1. Clone the LambdaTest Zephyr Scale GitHub repository and navigate to the cloned directory:
 `   `git clone <https://github.com/LambdaTest/junit-selenium-zephyr-scale-sample>
 `   `cd junit-selenium-zephyr-scale-sample
-2\.
-In the PostTestResults.java script, add the following String parameters:
+2. In the PostTestResults.java script, add the following String parameters:
 `   `- File name of your test results.
 `   `- File path of the test result file.
 `   `- Jira Project key
 `   `- Zephyr Scale Access token
-3\.
-In the test script, update test capabilities and add your LambdaTest Username and Access Key.
+3. In the test script, update test capabilities and add your LambdaTest Username and Access Key.

 **How to get Jira Project Key**